FroeMic/TUM-IN-POM/1-lectures/11-contracting.md

   * ... \(System is developed\)
   * \[3\] Acceptance of the System under Development
 * A contract is **always** concluded based on the accepted offer.
+* Sum of this makes contracting very demanding.

 #### 3.2 Prepare the Offer